quidphp/main/README.md

 - [ServiceMailer](src/ServiceMailer.php) | Abstract class with basic methods that needs to be extended by a mailing service
 - [ServiceRequest](src/ServiceRequest.php) | Abstract class with basic methods for a service that works with HTTP request
 - [ServiceVideo](src/ServiceVideo.php) | Abstract class with basic methods for a service that provides a video object after an HTTP request
-- [Services](src/Services.php) | Class for a collection containing many services objects
+- [Services](src/Services.php) | Class for a collection containing many service objects
 - [Session](src/Session.php) | Class that implements the methods necessary for the SessionHandlerInterface interface
 - [Std](src/Std.php) | Class for a collection with a lot of used traits
 - [Timeout](src/Timeout.php) | Class for a collection containing timeout data (to deny an action if it already has happened too much)